kdeldycke/kevin-deldycke-blog/content/2010/cool-cavemen-live-gayant-expo-part-ii.md

 The second strategy is the "minimizing" strategy which, you can guess from its name, is the exact opposite of the first one.
 Here we discard spatial and temporal informations until we reach a sub-format shared by all sources.
 In our example, this gives 352x288 pixels frames at 30 fps, with a pixel ratio of 24:22 and a display ratio of 4:3.
 There, 288 is half 576, which is the result of using a [deinterlacing "bob" filter](https://en.wikipedia.org/wiki/Deinterlacing#Field_Extension_Deinterlacing) on video streams #1 and #3 to get 50 fps.
 And for the pixel ratio, as we "bobbed" the interlaced videos, we keep the worst horizontal scaling and multiply the vertical scaling by two, which give us 24:22.

 For this project, I finally went by the first stategy.
-I choosed to render the project to a 720p video at 25 fps, with a 1:1 pixel ratio and 16:9 display ratio.
+I chose to render the project to a 720p video at 25 fps, with a 1:1 pixel ratio and 16:9 display ratio.
 Also known as...
 [HD-Ready](https://en.wikipedia.org/wiki/Hd_ready)!

 Why this format?
 It's the most popular one that closely match the characteristics we established three paragraphs above.
 It's also quite standard, and "gives a chance" to the second video source to display in full resolution.
 I also felt that it will cause less pain when confronted to the wide range of software video players out there.